Don't stop dreaming, start planning!

 Whether you prefer to travel far and wide, or like to return to that nice little spot around the corner, we all find ourselves daydreaming about our next trip.
 That is why we brought together some useful hints and tips for you to start your journey, about transport and accommodation.

 If you have any questions about the country you are visiting, you can also get in touch with the local Eurodesk information point and get personalised advice.
-Eurodesk links to over 1,500 youth organisations in Europe and beyond – come talk to us!
+Eurodesk links to over 1,600 youth organisations across Europe – come talk to us!

 The foreign ministries of the EU Member States are responsible for providing travel advice to their citizens.
 In emergencies, this advice may change frequently.
 Visit the linked national websites for country-specific updates.